derTimme/seidel-michael.github.io/sites/skills.md

 ##### And there's more...
 ... but I don't want to bore you with long lists of skills.
-Just ask if you have a project that needs different skills.
-Or have a look in my [Portfolio](/portfolio/) Over the time I've done projects in a wide range of programming languages and used a load of tools.
+Just ask when you have a project that needs different skills.
+Or have a look in my [Portfolio](/portfolio/) Over the time I've done projects in a wide range of programming languages and used plenty of tools.